 What are the Critics Saying?

-Critics to the Nutri-Score system claim that it oversimplifies food by labeling it healthy or not healthy based on these standards.
+Critics of the Nutri-Score system claim that it oversimplifies food by labeling it healthy or not healthy based on these standards.
 The German Sugar Institute argued that this type of labeling has not proven to reduce obesity and that calories are the only information a consumer needs to understand in order to reduce obesity.

-In this example, they show that an 8 oz smoothie ranks better than an 8 oz Coca Cola even though the smoothie has more calories.
+In this example, they show that an 8 oz smoothie ranks better than an 8 oz Coca-Cola even though the smoothie has more calories.
 However, this line of thinking ignores all the other components of a food that keep us healthy.

 Many dietitians would argue that it is not just calories, but the quality of the calories that are important in health and weight loss.
 While a smoothie may have more calories and may even have a similar amount of sugar, it also has (can have) all-natural ingredients and important nutrients.